 With prices starting at $200, climbing Sydney’s Harbour Bridge doesn’t come cheap.
-As a traveller it’s a massive expense and not in everyone’s budget and it’s for this reason that, even though Mark and I have spent a total of 8 months in Sydney out of our 22 in Australia so far, we hadn’t done the Bridge Climb.
+As a traveller it’s a massive expense and not in everyone’s budget and it’s for this reason that, even though Mark and I have spent more than a year living in Sydney out of our 22 in Australia so far, we hadn’t done the Bridge Climb.

 We’d considered it in the past; when my parents visited us in Australia we got as far as browsing the website and seeing a work colleague’s Bridge Climb pictures made us wonder if we should do it before we leave Australia in June.